-I mentioned in this video my take around New Year Resolutions.
-I used to enjoy the idea of them and for many years, like most people, I would set new year resolutions every 1st of January.
+I used to enjoy the idea of New Year Resolutions and for many years, like most people, I would set new year resolutions every 1st of January.
 I was seduced by this illusion, created by our calendar, that we can have a fresh start.
 I thought symbolically that a time reference, which is totally made up by humans and has no intrinsic power whatsoever, would help me change and become better.
 It never really worked for me.

 As most of us have experienced, resolutions usually don’t turn out so well, and our grandiose idea of improvement often does not become actualised.
 After a few weeks or a few months at best, people get disappointed, they start doubting their ability to change, to improve, to dream.
 In the worst cases, they become anxious, nervous, start to despise themselves, give up and begin to think that life sucks and that one must accept his genetic/cultural/social/psychological lot… Painful, isn’t it?